HYPNOS SLEEP AID

 In stressful situations, L-theanine may reduce blood pressure.
 Researchers found that L-theanine helped reduce blood pressure increases in people who usually experience them after mental tasks.
 L-theanine has been shown to be beneficial for a good night's sleep, possibly because it promotes relaxation.
 In a human study, 250 mg and 400 mg of L-theanine greatly improved sleep among its participants.

-Valerian Root Extract (valeriana officinalis) - Among the most commonly reported side effects of valerian root is vivid dreams.
+Valerian Root was added to Hypnos Sleep Aid-Among the most commonly reported side effects of valerian root is vivid dreams.
 Valerian contains compounds called iridoid glycosides, which may cause vivid dreams.
 Compounds such as these stimulate the opioid receptors and serotonin production in your brain, producing relaxing and antidepressant effects.
 A study observed the side effects of valerian and another herb, kava, taken for insomnia.
 In the test 16% experienced vivid dreams during the valerian treatment.

 Tryptophan can be converted into 5-HTP, which is converted into serotonin in the body.
 Many of the effects of high or low tryptophan levels relate to its effects on serotonin or 5-HTP, according to numerous experiments.
 Thus, increasing its levels can increase serotonin and 5-HTP levels.
 The brain is affected by serotonin and 5-HTP in many ways, and interference with these actions may impact depression and anxiety.